Frequently Asked Questions

 How will the SAGE students get around, including travel between the Stanford and SLAC?

-Transportation has been arranged via SLAC Fleet Services.
-All the students will stay together as a group during the tours and when traveling between Stanford and SLAC.
+Transportation will be arranged by SAGECamp.
+Students will stay together as a group during the tours and when traveling between Stanford and SLAC.

 How will the SAGE students be supervised during the camp?